Larry Craig scandal: Arrest and guilty plea

 After the arresting officer read Craig his Miranda rights, the officer interviewed Craig about the restroom incident.
 At one point, Craig handed his business card to the arresting officer, which identified him as a U.S. Senator, and said to him, "What do you think about that?"
 According to the arrest report prepared by Sgt.
 Dave Karsnia, "Craig stated ...
 He has a wide stance when going to the bathroom and that his foot may have touched mine."
 Craig never used the term "wide stance" himself.
 According to the transcript of the police interrogation, Sgt.
 Karsnia asked: "Did you do anything with your feet?" and Craig replied: "Positioned them, I don't know.
 I don't know at the time.
 I'm a fairly wide guy."

 When the officer asked Craig about the use of his hands, Craig said that he reached down with his right hand to pick up a piece of paper that was on the floor.
 The officer disputed Craig's account, saying, "there was not a piece of paper on the bathroom floor, nor did Craig pick up a piece of paper."
 Craig also disputed the officer's assertion about the positioning of his hand.
 During the interview and in the incident report, the officer commented that Craig either disagreed with what happened in the restroom or could not recall the events as they happened.

 Craig returned to the airport on June 22 to complain about how he had been treated by the police.
 According to the police report about Craig's return, Craig said he wanted information for his lawyer.

 Craig pleaded guilty to a misdemeanor charge of disorderly conduct by signing and mailing a plea petition, dated August 1, 2007, to the Hennepin County District Court in Minnesota.
 He paid $575, including fines and fees.
 Senator Craig signed the petition to enter his guilty plea, which contained the provisions, "I understand that the court will not accept a plea of guilty from anyone who claims to be innocent ...
 I now make no claim that I am innocent of the charge to which I am entering a plea of guilty."
 Craig mailed his signed petition to the court, and his petition to plead guilty to the misdemeanor charge was accepted and filed by the court on August 8, 2007.

+Nine months prior to the arrest, journalist Michael Rogers reported on Craig's secret liaisons with men, including two such encounters at Washington, DC's Union Station.